sxjczzl/Homebrew-brew/docs/Manpage.md

     description for each.

   * `search` (`--debian`|`--fedora`|`--fink`|`--macports`|`--opensuse`|`--ubuntu`) `text`:
-    Search for `text` in the given package manager's list.
+    Search for `text` in the given package manager’s list.

   * `sh` [`--env=std`]:
     Start a Homebrew build environment shell.
 Uses our years-battle-hardened